-On December 28, 2021, the Company announced the extension of the normal course issuer bid.
-Under the plan, the Company may purchase on the TSX Venture Exchange up to a total of 300,837 of its common shares during the twelve-month period which commenced December 31, 2021.
-The 300,837 common shares represent approximately 5% of the total common shares outstanding.
+On January 5, 2023, the Company announced the approval of a normal course issuer bid to purchase up to 286,420 of its outstanding common shares on the TSX Venture Exchange during the twelve-month period commenced on January 9, 2023 and ending on January 8, 2024.
+The 286,420 common shares represent approximately 5% of the total common shares outstanding.
 The price that the Company will pay for any such shares will be the market price at the time of acquisition and all shares acquired under the bid will be cancelled by the Company.

-During the quarter ended July 31, 2022, Reko purchased and subsequently cancelled 72,900 shares under the provision of the normal course issuer bid.
-The total amount of shares purchased and cancelled during fiscal 2022 are 291,300.
+During the quarter ended July 31, 2023, Reko purchased and subsequently cancelled 12,300 shares under the provision of the normal course issuer bid.
+The total amount of shares purchased and cancelled during fiscal 2023 is 114,837.